Exact Recovery in the Hypergraph Stochastic Block Model: a Spectral Algorithm: Introduction

 \subsection{Hypergraph stochastic block models}

 The \textit{hypergraph stochastic block model}, first introduced in \cite{ghoshdastidar2014consistency}, is a generalization of the SBM for hypergraphs.
-We define the hypergraph stochastic block model (HSBM) as follows for $d$-uniform hypergraphs. \begin{definition}[Hypergraph] A $d$-uniform hypergraph $H$ is a pair $H=(V,E)$ where $V$ is a set of vertices and $E\subset {V \choose d}$ is a set of subsets with size $d$ of $V$, called hyperedges. \end{definition}
+We define the hypergraph stochastic block model (HSBM) as follows for $d$-uniform hypergraphs. \begin{definition}[Hypergraph] A $d$-uniform hypergraph $H$ is a pair $H=(V,E)$ where $V$ is a set of vertices and $E\subset {V \choose d}$ is a set of subsets with size $d$ of $V$, called hyperedges. when $d=2$, it is the same as an ordinary graph. \end{definition}

 \begin{definition}[Hypergraph stochastic block model (HSBM)] Let $\mathcal C=\{C_1,\dots C_k\}$ be a partition of the set $[n]$ into $k$ sets of size $s=n/k$ (assume $n$ is divisible by $k$), each $C_i, 1\leq i\leq k$ is called a cluster.
 For constants $0\leq q<p<1$, we define the $d$-uniform hypergraph SBM as follows: